June temperatures briefly passed key climate threshold. Scientists expect more such spikes

 Rob Jackson, a Stanford University climate scientist who like Rahmstorf wasn’t involved in collecting the Copernicus data, said its significance is still unclear.

 “But sometime in the next few years we will shatter global temperature records,” he said.
-“It’s the coming El Nino, yes.
-But it isn’t just El Nino.
+“It’s the coming El Niño, yes.
+But it isn’t just El Niño.
 We’ve loaded the climate system.
 No one should be surprised when we set extended global records.
 1.5 C is coming fast; it may already be here.”